baikaresandip/linux-and-project-setup-commands/README.md

-# Linux and project setup commands
+# Linux commands and setup project on Ubuntu

 This repo will help to users to setup the Ubuntu and projects on their linux/ubuntu system You will find all the important commands in below respected file